Beginners Guide to Hiking

 Your gear list depends on the length of your hike, and the weather and conditions you are expecting.
 Some recommended essentials include:

 Some sort of small backpack – Save your money for the 75L+ technical hiking pack when you have a bit more experience.
 Starting out, you simply need something that is sturdy enough to hold your gear and keep it safe from the elements.
+We have a great range of day packs designed exactly for this.

 Fully-charged mobile – Yes, we know you are trying to disconnect from 'the grid' but a phone can bail you out if you run into trouble.
 And if you have a smart phone, you probably have a camera, compass, distance tracker, GPS mapping and maybe a soundtrack too.